joelek/ts-autoguard/readme.md

 The continued development of this software depends on your sponsorship.
 Please consider sponsoring this project if you find that the software creates value for you and your organization.

 The sponsor button can be used to view the different sponsoring options.
 Contributions of all sizes are welcome.

-Thank you for your contribution!
+Thank you for your support!

 ## Background